ConSou/discover_tv/README.md

 While I am comfortable with TDD in a framework such as Rails as I have a good amount of experience I was a little hesitant that I would be able to figure out testing in this short period of time.
 Due to this I opted to use Behavior Driven Development when creating the application while using Jest and Enzyme to write the testing suite.
-If I had more time on this project I would like to spend it on testing.
+If I had more time on this project I would like to spend it on creating more test and getting greater coverage.

 In addition to this I would also like to send more time on the styling and CSS.
 Because of the time constraints I used materalize css to help with styling the application.
 With more time I would add more styling to make the interface easier to navigate and use.

 All in all I believe this project solves the problem of being able to easily discover new TV shows effectively.